 - Organic Acids Test: This analysis detects organic acid accumulation in the urine and other body fluids, identifying a broad spectrum of inborn metabolism errors and providing an accurate evaluation of intestinal yeast and bacteria.
 Abnormally high levels of these microorganisms can cause or worsen behavioral disorders, hyperactivity, movement disorders, fatigue, and immune function.

 - Red Blood Cell (RBC) Element Testing: RBC element tests assess the status of essential elements with important intracellular functions, such as magnesium, copper, and zinc.
 Deficiencies or excesses of these essential elements affect numerous metabolic processes.
 RBC element analysis is also useful to assess ongoing or recent exposure to specific toxic metals—including arsenic, cadmium, lead, methylmercury, and thallium—that accumulate preferentially in erythrocytes.

 - Food Intolerance (Immunoglobulin G (IgG)) Testing: IgG tests help to identify chronic neurological, gastrointestinal, and movement disorders.
 These antibodies are present in all bodily fluids as a first line of defense against infection, but do not release histamine or produce allergic hypersensitivity reactions such as itching, hives, and sneezing.
 They may, conversely, yield subtle immune effects such as bloating, mood changes, and fatigue.

 - Blood Testing: Blood and additional laboratory tests may be performed.
-The C.A.T.
-Center will keep the patient informed of all testing recommendations.

 The recommendations will include: